 What is fullering?

-Fullering is an operation used in forging to drawing down the section of the workpiece.
-Drawing down means reducing the thickness of the workpiece and increasing the length of the workpiece.
+Fullering is a part of the forging process, which creates a sharp transition in cross-dimensional areas using only a hammer and the edge of the anvil as the fuller.
+This operation draws down the section of the workpiece.
+It means reducing the thickness and increasing the length of the workpiece.
 Due to the drawing down process, the workpiece turns into the desired shape.
 This process is also known as metalworking.

 The dips on the workpiece form due to material distribution away from the center and forging area.
 Less force requires in the fullering process as compared to other forging operations.
 The fullering process is the open die forging process.
 Coves shaped fullers are used in fullering applications to get the desired shape within a shorter time.

-The tool used in the fullering operation is called fuller.
-This fuller is to give the shape of the workpiece when the workpiece is hot at a specific temperature.
+The fuller as a tool gives the shape of the workpiece when the workpiece is hot at a specific temperature.
 There are two types of fuller depending upon use, Upper fuller and Bottom fuller.
-These two fullers are using in pairs for some applications.
+These two fullers are used in pairs for some applications.
 The shape of the fuller is round, cylindrical, or parabolic.
-The bottom fuller fix and place in the anvil hole, where the workpiece is to place.
-The upper fuller is using to get hammering stroke by the hammer.
+The bottom fuller is fixed and placed in the anvil hole, where the workpiece is to place.
+The upper fuller is to get hammering stroke by the hammer.

 Process of fullering